 These are best for runners that want a shoe that looks conventional, that gives the user some options and performs very well as a road trainer.
 As always here, we remind runners not to get too aggressive unless you've regularly been pounding the pavement in some other zero-drop, minimally cushioned shoe for weeks and already have trained yourself to run in a fore-strike or mid-strike gait.
 These are an especially aggressive take on the barefoot running style, and the look of them may be a bit deceptive to some.
 They also might not be in your local running shoe store, so if you're still doing the brick-and-mortar retail thing, they might be hard to come by.

-At $89.99 these are a great price for such a versatile shoe and coupled with the shoe's performance in the pack of barefoot shoes, earned it the Best Buy award.
+At $90, these are a great price for such a versatile shoe.
+This inexpensive price, coupled with the shoe's performance in the pack of barefoot shoes, earned it our Best Buy award.
 Frankly, not enough companies throw fun, cool ideas at you.
 Sure, you might never take the insole out of these, but who cares?
 At least you know you can.
 A lot of shoes out there cost way more than this and are only marginally different, so if you want bang for your buck, these are for you.

 The Xero Prio is a new product line for this company which has mostly been doing sandals before now.
 The options you get for the insole and adjustable wrap-around strap are cool new features whether you use them or not.
 Among the pack of winners in the barefoot shoe review, this is a great first new stab at the product line from Xero.